GDS LAWSUIT ALERT: Levi & Kors - GuruFocus.com

-NEW YORK, July 11, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in GDS Holdings Limited ("GDS Holdings" or the "Company") ( GDS) of a class action securities lawsuit.
+NEW YORK, July 13, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in GDS Holdings Limited ("GDS Holdings" or the "Company") (NASDAQ: GDS) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of GDS Holdings investors who were adversely affected by alleged securities fraud between April 12, 2021 and April 3, 2023.
 Follow the link below to get more information and be contacted by a member of our team: